k2view-academy/K2View-Academy/academy/Training_Level_1/01_Fabric_Introduction/1_1_Course_Overview.md

 This work environment features sets of tables that you are already familiar with such as customers, subscribers, invoices and contracts.
 Of course, you will need you to get acquainted with these tables and databases, since you will be operating multiple data manipulations across the various examples and exercises as part of this course.

-To get acquainted with Fabric terminology at any time during the course, consult [Fabric's Glossary](/articles/01_fabric_overview/02_fabric_glossary.md).
+To get acquainted with Fabric terminology at any time during the course, consult the [Fabric's Glossary](/articles/01_fabric_overview/02_fabric_glossary.md).

 But first, let’s understand the course's User Story !